 Do it using the Zwift Companion app.
 Connect all your devices to the app, which is on your phone, which is on the same local network as your AppleTV.
 Zwift can then “see” the devices connected via Companion and use them just like if they were connected directly to AppleTV.

 Some Zwifters aren’t keen on this idea because they say the Companion app doesn’t stay connected while they ride.
-I don’t have a solution for your, except to say if your network is set up properly the Companion connection should be quite stable.
+I don’t have a solution for you, except to say if your network is set up properly, the Companion connection should be quite stable.
+Reading this post may be a help.

 What About Sweat?